-Middelburg is a true Dutch gem and a perfect destination for a weekend getaway in The Netherlands.
-The cities’ rich history, due to its harbour playing a vital role in the VOC (Dutch East India Company), is still depicted in the exuberantly gabled houses, the winding cobbled streets and excellent museums.
+Middelburg is a real gem and a perfect weekend break destination.
+The cities’ rich history, due to its harbour playing a vital role in the VOC (Dutch East India Company) trade, is still depicted in the exuberantly gabled houses, winding cobbled streets and excellent museums.
 What surprised me most though, was the outstanding gastronomy.
-Check out this complete city guide Middelburg to discover the capital of Zeeland.
+Curious?
+Check out all the top things to do in Middelburg.

 When walking through the dreamy streets you really can’t believe that the entire city centre of Middelburg was pretty much bombed to bits during the Second World War.
 The city was rebuilt in the same style and you can still feel what life must’ve been like during the 16th century.